francescodelduchetto/sentor/README.md

 > # ROS messages monitoring node

 Continuously monitor topic messages.
-Send warnings and execute actions when certain conditions on the messages are satisfied.
+Send warnings and execute other processes when certain conditions on the messages are satisfied.

 ## Launch